richstep/studentkit/Indoor-m1/3_Install_the_FarmBeats_Sensor_Application_Software.md

-Install the FarmBeats Sensor Application Software
+Install the FarmBeats Sensor Application Software on the Raspberry Pi
 -------------------------------------------------

 The sensor application is the piece of software that reads the values from the